rsanchovilla/CPM_Player/README.md

   * Generic Color GSX terminal
 * Support for running `.SUB` files, enhanced with some additional handly automation commands

 This proyect was started back in 2006 based on Takeda Toshiya CP/M Player for Win32 dated 2004.03.08.
 It was quite modified and enhanced.

 # CP/M Software

-All these features allows to run the SW I collected over time by just dragging and dropping the` 00_RUN.SUB` (or `00_TEST.SUB` or `00_DEMO.SUB`) file on the main window.
+All these features allows to run the SW I collected over time by just dragging and dropping the `00_RUN.SUB` (or `00_TEST.SUB` or `00_DEMO.SUB`) file on the simulator's main window.

 All the collection can be found in [sw](https://github.com/rsanchovilla/CPM_Player/blob/master/sw) folder.

 Some cool programs:

 * BLS Pascal 1.0 (1981): The ancestor of Turbo Pascal, ported from NASCOM
-* GrafTalk 1.1 (1982): Configured to run on RG512 retorgraphics
+* GrafTalk 1.1 (1982): Configured to run on RG512 Retrographics
 * DR Logo 2.0 (1983): Ported from Amstrad, runs on CP/M 2.2 with GSX standard driver
 * TeleDraw (1983): An early version of Dr Draw bundled with Televideo 803, runs on CP/M 2.2 with GSX standard driver
-* Sargon Chess 1.0 (1978): Original program using simulated WaveMate Jupiter III Terminal-125 for board graphics
+* Sargon Chess 1.0 (1978): Original program using WaveMate Jupiter III Terminal-125 for board graphics
 * SubLOGIC Flight Simulator FS1 (1975): Ported from TRS-80.
-Runs on CP/M 2.2 with simulated Terminal-125 (same blocky semigraphics as TRS-80).
-Also available a very-cool fictional vector grahics HiRes version
+Runs on CP/M 2.2 with simulated Terminal-125 (has same blocky semigraphics as TRS-80).
+Also available a very cool fictional vector graphics HiRes version

 Enjoy